 As the cannabis saying goes, “Quality in, quality out.”
 Be on the lookout for the following characteristics before choosing your next pre-rolled joint:

-• Flower Quality: Different brands use different quality flower (indoor, sun-grown, greenhouse, etc), which will affect the flavor and quality of your preroll. which you choose it’s a personal preference.
+- Flower Quality: Different brands use different quality flowers (indoor, sun-grown, greenhouse, etc.), which will affect the flavor and quality of your preroll.
+Which you choose is a personal preference.

-• Size: Pre-rolled joints come in various sizes, ranging from grams and half grams to smaller options like dog walkers and pinners.
-The latter options often come shorter and or more narrow than the classic joint – making them more suitable for solo or short smoking sessions.
+- Size: Pre-rolled joints come in various sizes, ranging from grams and half grams to smaller options like dog walkers and pinners.
+The latter options often come shorter or narrower than the classic joint – making them more suitable for solo or short smoking sessions.

-• Rolling Paper Material: Pre-rolled joints have been wrapped with everything from gold leaves to rose petals to hemp leaves to cigar wraps.
-These wraps will affect the smoking experience, flavor, and potentially the cost of your purchase.
+- Rolling Paper Material: Pre-rolled joints have been wrapped with everything from gold leaves to rose petals, hemp or palm leaves, and cigar wraps.
+These wraps will affect the smoking experience, flavor, and potentially the purchase cost.

 How much do prerolls cost?

 Depending on the marketplace and the type of preroll, you can typically find singles or lower-quality options for around $5 to $10 apiece.
-More connoisseur selections, larger packages, and infused prerolls can cost as much as $50 or more.
+More connoisseur selections, larger packages, and infused prerolls can cost anywhere from $20 to $50 or more.

 Most shops have a range of options for your needs.